joshcanhelp/josh-to-11/input/posts/2020/2020-02-09-taking-wordpress-to-eleventy.md

 ---

-For someone who likes to write, I don’t blog here a lot.
-I log in now and then, gasp at the number of spam comment that have piled up, maybe add or update a draft or two, then then let my session expire.
+For someone who likes to write, I didn’t blog here a lot over the last 2 years.
+I logged into the wp-admin now and then, gasp at the number of spam comment that have piled up, maybe add or update a draft or two, then then let my session expire.
 Maybe it’s because I write a lot at work?
 Or maybe I don’t think I have much to share with the world at large?
 It’s hard to say.

 <img src="/_images/2020/02/IMG_2468-700x469.jpg" class="aligncenter" alt="Mechanical keyboard">
 {% caption %}Clackity clack{% endcaption %}

 One thing is for sure, though.
-This site does not accurately reflect who I am professionally and drawing any additional attention here feels disingenuous at best.
+This site did not accurately reflect who I am professionally and drawing any additional attention here recently felt disingenuous at best.
 I’m not a “WordPress guy” anymore and I’m not a freelancer either.
 The things I’ve built in the past are not the same things I’m building now.
 I don’t need a place to “showcase my work,” that’s what GitHub does for me these days.

 I wanted to get away from plugin updates, core updates, spam comments, logins, themes, and everything else that was such a large part of my life as a developer for so long.
 I started to think about what I really needed out of my site: